adamfranco/harmoni/README.txt

 Current Version Notes
 ---------------------
-This release fixes a number of issues that were affecting Segue 2.

-Most important is a fix to the image-processor to correctly support generation of thumbnails from multi-page PDF files.
+This release fixes an authorization issue as well as enhances security by preventing Javascript from being written to the logs.
+See the change log for details.

 Downloads